gdmoney/product-availability-checker/README.md

-## Check product availability on the Titan Fitness website
+## Check product availability

+### Description
+Queries each website, checks product availability, and send an email if one of the products is available.

 ### Things to add
 - automate to run daily - **DONE** - using Windows Task Scheduler
 - email only if status =/= Out of Stock - **DONE**

 ### Issues